Informatiesystemen/Informatiesystemen/project_s4549775.md

 In chapter 2.2.3 of the dictate containing the theory the universe of instances is formally defined.
 This definition includes mappings.
 Functions are just specialized mapping, so the type of $Pop$ holds.

-I think the universe of instances can be more easily defined line this: $\sigma \in \Omega \leftrightarrow \exists \phi \in \OO: \sigma \in Pop(\phi)$.
+I think the universe of instances can be more easily defined like this: $\sigma \in \Omega \leftrightarrow \exists \phi \in \OO: \sigma \in Pop(\phi)$.
 That is a pretty broad definition, but it should be correct, and has the advantage that we do not need to worry about it anymore.
 By definition, if an element of a set returned by $Pop$, it is an element of $\Omega$.

 Let us check whether this extension still works with normal fact types.
 For this we take a very simple model: